 Emerging countries are popular destinations for economic and cultural expatriates.

 Among them, Vietnam ranks 14th among the destinations favored by expatriates.
-Benefiting from a booming economic growth and an attractive culture, Vietnam is developing into a true international melting pot.
-So in Ho Chi Minh, we speak Vietnamese, of course, but also French, English and many other languages (Japanese, Korean, Spanish, German).
+Benefiting from booming economic growth and an attractive culture, Vietnam is developing into a true international melting pot.
+So in Ho Chi Minh, we speak Vietnamese, of course, but also French, English, and many other languages (Japanese, Korean, Spanish, German).
 That being said, each language has its preferred terrain and uses.